massinlaaouaj/FIREFOX-SEND-DESKTOP/README.md

 # FIREFOX SEND DESKTOP
-Upload your files, images, etc to Firefox Send in mode GUI.
+Upload your files, images, and more to Firefox Send in mode GUI.

 ### REQUIREMENTS:
 ```